frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/install-vm.md

 ## Virtual Appliance Player

-A virtual appliance player is a software on which you can run your virtual appliance (aka. a virtual copy of a system).
-We suggest you to download VMware for this purpose.
+A virtual appliance player is a piece of software on which you can run your virtual appliance (aka. a virtual copy of a system).
+We suggest you download VMware for this purpose.

 ### VMware Install